sankalpkumar111/College-Project/README.md

 EduLink-Integrated College Management and Communication System
 # College Enterprise Resource Planner

 Welcome to the College Enterprise Resource Planner!
-This project was developed by me and my project partners for our college using Python/Django Framework.
+This project was developed by me  for my college Projecr  using Python/Django Framework.
 This fully functional web application aims to streamline various administrative and academic processes within the college environment.

 ## Features